How to replicate a Linux web site content to a remote site

 /usr

-We will create $edpcloud/etc/includes to instruct the replication software to only replicate what is in the includes file.
+We will create $edpcloud/etc/includes to instruct the replication software only to replicate what is in the includes file.

 The includes file uses regular expressions.